chibiboba/JS-120/Exam Part 2/Prompts.md

    Even though we define the `swingSword` method on the prototype after we create the `ninja`, all objects created by the `Ninja` constructor share the same prototype object.
 Thus, when we define `swingSword`, it immediately becomes available to the `ninja` object.

+   Even if we define a methods on the constructor's`prototype` object after we create an instance object, it becomes available to that instance object.
+That is because objects hold a reference to their prototype object, if the prototype object changes in some way, the changes are reflected in the inheriting object as well.

 5. What will the following code output and why?
 Try to answer without running the code.

    ```js